magomimmo/cljs-start/doc/sample.md

 ## Copy the source from the original repo

-Now we have to copy the source code from the origin `hiccups` repo to the newly created one.
+Now we have to copy the source code from the original `hiccups` repo to the newly created one.

 Most CLJS libs which define macros puts the corresponding CLJ source files in the same directory hosting the CLJS source files which is not